pazer001/react-store-proxy/README.md

 And if you bwant you can build as many stores as you like and architect your actions where ever you want.

 # Performance
-Proxer is will rerender your state only if change has been detected.
+RSP is will rerender your state only if change has been detected.
-Also, if you chand some sub-property of your store, Proxer will not deep check it the whole store but only the sub-property you made change to.
+Also, if you chand some sub-property of your store, RSP will not deep check it the whole store but only the sub-property you made change to.